-In this post we'll revisit the COBRA timeline that keeps your business on track and in compliance with important notification regulations.
+In this post we'll revisit the COBRA timeline that keeps your business on track and in compliance with COBRA guidelines, and important notification regulations.

 The COBRA timeline refers to the precise time and administration parameters required to send the notice, elect, pay for, and track COBRA eligibility.
 A firm understanding of the COBRA Timeline is essential in ensuring your company is staying within compliance and reducing liability.
 Even if your company outsources your COBRA administration (I’ve heard CobraHelp is the best), it is still important for the company’s COBRA contact to have ample knowledge of the timeline.